-"Whoever claims to live in him must live as Jesus did."

-1 John 2:6
+"Whoever claims to be in him must walk as Jesus walked."
+1 John 2:6 (RVL)

 God outlined a clear map for His people-the Bible.
 Believers took that map and, in true "group project" fashion, some studied it more than others.
 (I mean, why trudge through the book of Numbers when you have pastors for that kind of thing?)
 Now imagine if Christians took the Bible, collectively learned the facts and how to explain it and teach it and use it to support their arguments . . . and then stopped there.